 There’s no one-size-fits-all answer to the question of whether it’s better for a physician to put money into a registered retirement savings plan (RRSP) or a tax-free savings account (TFSA): both options can boost savings and help lower the amount of tax to be paid.

-Whether you contribute to one or the other, or both, you can maximize their benefits by using RRSPs and TFSAs in strategic ways, which may change at each stage of your life and your practice.
+Whether you contribute to one or the other, or both, you can maximize their benefits by using RRSPs and TFSAs in strategic ways, which may change at each stage of your life, where you are in your career, and the current environment.
+We understand that this year is different and that your ideal planning strategy could look very different too.
+It’s more important than ever that you get the right advice.
+An MD Advisor* can help determine the best strategy for you.

 RRSPs and TFSAs: A few things in common